Beam-Impact/beam-salesforce-cartridge/doc/js/server/tutorials/CachingResponses.md

 ```

-Cache daily until 3am in the morning (would be today if executed before 3am, or tomorrow):
+Cache daily until 3 am in the morning.
+This is today if executed before 3am, or tomorrow if executed after 3 am.

 ```
     var Calendar = require('dw/util/Calendar');